Sayad-Uddin-Tahsin/Solution-Hint/Solutions.md

 #### Solution
 You can call the appropriate attribute to avoid this error, Handling it is also a great way avoid crash!

+# FileNotFoundError
+### What is FileNotFoundError?
+Raised when a file or directory is requested but doesn’t exist.
+Corresponds to errno [ENOENT](https://docs.python.org/3/library/errno.html#errno.ENOENT).

+### Solution
+This Type("FileNotFoundError") of error occurred when a File tried to opened in your code is not in this directory or the PATH is incorrect!
+Recheck the file name or path, to solve this issue.

 # IndexError
 ### What is IndexError?